 In his 2014 Budget the then Chancellor, George Osborne, announced that from April 2015 the 4-band structure of the tax would be replaced with 2-bands: Band A for short haul flights, and Band B for all long haul flights.
 Mr Osborne also proposed that the higher rates of duty for flights on private jets would be substantially increased.
 This reform was estimated to cost £215m in 2015/16, rising to £250m by 2018/19.
 Subsequently in his Autumn Statement that year the Chancellor announced that APD on economy flights would be scrapped for children in two stages: first, from 1 May 2015 for children under 12, and then from 1 March 2016 for children under 16.

-Over the three years 2016-2018 duty rates have been increased in line with inflation.
-The rounding of APD rates to the nearest £ has meant that the rates on ‘Band A’ short haul flights remained frozen.
-In the Autumn 2017 Budget Chancellor Philip Hammond announced that for 2019/20 the standard and higher rates on ‘Band B’ long haul flights would be increased, but all other duty rates would be frozen.
-In his 2018 Budget on 29 October, Mr Hammond announced that for 2020/21 short-haul rates would remain fixed, and long haul flights would be increased in line with inflation.17F Subsequently the Chancellor Rishi Sunak has announced inflation-only increases in duty rates for both 2021/22 and 2022/23.18F
+In the Autumn 2017 Budget the then Chancellor Philip Hammond announced that for 2019/20 the standard and higher rates on ‘Band B’ long haul flights would be increased, though other duty rates would be frozen.16F In his 2018 Budget Mr Hammond announced that for 2020/21 short-haul rates would remain fixed, while rates on long haul flights would be increased in line with inflation.17F Subsequently the Chancellor Rishi Sunak has announced inflation-only increases in duty rates for both 2021/22 and 2022/23.18F

 Over this period there have also been a number of significant developments with regard to the application of APD across the UK.